Robert Hall (aircraft designer): The Springfield Aircraft Co.

-The Grumman Years
+The Grumman years

 Robert Hall later joined Grumman, where he helped design and test a series of planes that proved a major force during World War II.
 Serving as Chief Engineer and lead flight test pilot, he helped design and made the first flights of the F4F Wildcat, the G-21 Goose in 1937, the XP-50 in 1941, the F6F Hellcat in 1942, the F7F Tigercat in 1943 and the F8F Bearcat in 1944.
 On May 14, 1941 while flying the XP-50, it experienced an inflight turbocharger explosion while over Long Island Sound.
 Hall was forced to parachute to safety.
 As Grumman's chief engineer and vice president, he was instrumental in the design of the F9F Panther, F9F Cougar, F10F Jaguar and F11F Tiger jet fighters and the Gulfstream I executive aircraft.
 He retired from Grumman in 1970.

 Legacy

 The Hall Bulldog Project is a project attempting to recreate the V-2 Bulldog.

-His son Eric Hall is co-founder of Halls Spars, which manufacturers sailboat rigging.
+His son Eric Hall is co-founder of Hall Spars, which manufacturers sailboat rigging.